If you’re like most people, you’re probably thinking, what’s an EMP attack?

 When these streams come our way, the Earth’s natural magnetic field will deflect them.

-If enough plasma is spit out by the sun at once, then the impact can cause the magnetic field to wobble, and this creates a powerful EMP attack.
+If enough plasma is spewed by the sun at once, then the impact can cause the magnetic field to wobble, and this creates a powerful EMP attack.

 The last naturally occurring EMP attack was in 1859 in the so-called Carrington Event.